 How does God work in co-operation with people’s work?
 Human labour is futile apart from God (Ps 127:1; Ge 11:8; Jn 15:5); God often works through human means (Ps 77:20; Ac 9:15; Ro 13:6; 2Co 7:6); God gives the gifts needed for work (Ex 31:3,6; Lk 12:48; 1 Pe 4:11); Human workers should acknowledge their dependence upon God (Dt 8:18; Ps 90:17; Ne 6:9,16; 2 Co 3:5); and that the apostles are God’s fellow-workers (1 Co 3:9; 2 Co 6:1; Mk 16:20)

-In his May 15, 1891 encyclical, Rerum Novarum, Pope Leo XIII wrote during a time when collectivism and individualism were colliding.
+When Pope Leo XIII published his encyclical Rerum Novarum (May 15, 1891), throughout the world, collectivism and individualism were colliding.
 The Holy Father expressed his concern that “The foremost duty, therefore, of the rulers of the State should be to make sure that the laws and institutions, the general character and administration of the commonwealth, shall be such as of themselves to realize public well-being and private prosperity.”
 But he also noted the importance of our participation in cultivating the fields in which we have been placed.

 As such, Leo XIII informs us that it is not government that should do the heavy lifting.
 To paraphrase this good pope: The government may not turn its mind and strength of body toward procuring the fruits of nature for the simple reason that it has no mind or body!
 Instead, the work of cultivating and tilling have been reserved for you and me.
 By doing so, we not only do God’s work but also assist our neighbor.

 In 1958, the late Leonard E. Read authored a most beautiful essay.
 In I, Pencil, he gave an ordinary pencil the gift of speech: